Do you know the difference between an employee and a contractor?

 Even though most workers used their own bike when making deliveries, the storage box attached to his bike was labelled with the company’s logo.

-Foodora workers also wore branded t-shirts when on the job, making it more likely that they could be considered an employee rather than an independent contractor.
+Foodora workers also wore branded t-shirts when on the job, supporting the position that they are employees rather than independent contractors.
 This is because the t-shirt could be considered as part of their uniform, associating them directly with their employer.

 Method Of Payment And Leave Entitlements